 File Form 706-A and pay any additional taxes due within 6 months after the taxable disposition or cessation of the qualified use unless an extension of time has been granted.

-If Form 4768, Application for Extension of Time to File a Return and/or Pay U.S. Estate (and
+Use Form 4768, Application for Extension of Time to File a Return and/or Pay U.S. Estate (and Generation-Skipping Transfer) Taxes, to apply for an extension of time to file.
+Circle "Form 706-A" at the top of Form 4768.

-Generation-Skipping Transfer) Taxes, is used to apply for an extension of time, please circle "Form 706-A" at the top of Form 4768.
-Make the check or money order payable to the Internal Revenue Service and write the qualified heir's social security number on the check or money order.
+Make the check or money order payable to the United States Treasury and write the qualified heir's social security number on the check or money order.